Metal, Hardcore, Punk, Death Metal, Thrash Metal... whatever

 1996- Hint of Her Blood- 5: Blackacidevil:

 Blackacidevil is not good and the joys on it are few and far between.
 I still do not understand what the fuck is going on with this record, despite trying for 30 fucking years.
 Danzig, at times, uses the "Butthole Surfer’s guy" accent from Ministry’s Jesus Built my Hotrod.
 Glenn, we have heard your voice on countless records since 1977, this is not your voice- what are you doing?
 With its heavy NIN leanings, this is the first time that a record Danzig has performed on that sounds like it’s following, not leading.
 One could argue Sacrifice is a strong song on the record- Glenn’s voice is in fine form and the structure, despite the electronic industrial sounds and keyboards, is what we love Danzig for, but I don’t care for it.
 What I do care for though, is another one of the era’s plodders- Hint of Her Blood.
 I’m guessing it was written in the same mindset as Deep, as the two songs are pretty similar in feel.
 Again, points for the everyman Sabbath meat and potatoes riff but you cheese eaters can actually stream this one.
-I have to wonder if Danzig saw a bunch of hot women at an L.A. club in a latex top and decided to write a whole ass record for them… but it’s his least evil sounding record and least sexy.
+I have to wonder if Danzig saw a bunch of hot women at an L.A. club in some latex tops and decided to write a whole ass record for them… but it’s his least evil sounding record and least sexy.
 It sounds forced and… Lame.

 1999- Thirteen- 6:66 Satans Child: